 Leftover pie crust?
 Put it to wonderful use with this delicious vegan galette with cranberries recipe!
-Sweet & tart, straightforward, and perfect for a Holiday feast.
+Sweet & tart, extremely easy, and perfect for a holiday feast.

 - 8 oz unsalted vegan butter, cold (I prefer Miyoko’s, or Earth Balance non-palm oil)

 - 2 tablespoon non-dairy milk or water (for the edges)

 *I prefer using arrowroot starch for a clear and glossier finish as well as minimal taste, but it basically does the same thing as cornstarch so feel free to substitute!
 All we need is for the filling to hold together.